Telekom Malaysia: TM One

 TM One focuses on the enterprise and public sector customers, organising itself around seven main clusters, or vertical industries – Banking and Finance, Oil and Gas, Real Estate, Health, Education, Defence and Security and Public Shared Services.
 TM One caters to the connectivity and digital needs of corporations and the government sector by providing services such as Connectivity, Collaboration, Cloud, Security, Data Centre, Business Process Outsourcing (BPO) and Smart Services.

 TM One's corporate office is located in Menara TM One in Damansara.

 unifi

 unifi offers broadband and WiFi services such as unifi TV.
 In August 2014, TM Consumer launched a broadband-to-go service, TMgo, and the service is now available in underserved areas in several states, namely Kedah, Melaka, Perak, Selangor, Pahang, Terengganu, Kelantan, Sabah and Sarawak.
 It has also entered a collaboration with the Government to provide devices and broadband services to low-income households nationwide.
 TMgo has been rebranded as unifi mobile in January 2018.

 Subsidiaries and holding companies

-UNIFI
+Unifi

 In late January 2018, TM consolidated its brands into unifi.
-Its TV business is now called unifi TV instead of Hypp TV.
-Meanwhile, Hypptv Everywhere is rebranded as unifi Play TV (stylized as playtv@unifi).
-Its mobile brand, Webe, is renamed to unifi Mobile.
-It also has unifi broadband and WiFi, all under the unifi branding using a single brand approach, and ready to take on the competition, especially in the TV and mobile sectors.
+Its TV business, HyppTV, was rebranded as unifi TV.
+Meanwhile, HyppTV Everywhere was rebranded as unifi Play TV.
+Its mobile brand, Webe, was renamed to unifi Mobile.
+It also has broadband and WiFi services.